jomtek/LazenLang/DOC.md

  2. `const baz: T = expr`
  Where T represents the (inferable) type of the variable

-- Constants cannot be re-defined
+- Constants cannot be re-defined (never have I imagined I would write such a thing on my keyboard pssss)
 - You should indicate at least the type or the value of the variable
 - If no value is indicated, a new instance is created using the default constructor of the specified type

 ## 4. String interpolation
 String interpolation is a useful feature which can be used for string concatenation, pretty-printing, and more.

-It deals with any type of expression, as long as the expression is an instance of a class implementing the `IShowable` interface, defined as:
+It deals with any type of expression, as long as the expression itself is an instance of a class implementing the `IShowable` interface, defined as:

     interface IShowable
-    {
-    ​	func ToString() -> String
+    func ToString() -> String
-    }

-Hence, a public `ToString` method should be available
+Hence, a public `ToString` method should be available to use

 **Usage:** `$(expr)` (with `expr: T` where `T : IShowable`) **Examples**